IS SUNSCREEN TOXIC FOR OUR CORAL REEFS?

 Sunscreen that contains zinc oxide and titanium dioxide are considered to be safe as long as they are non-nano in size.

-Any sunscreen product that is made from particles that are smaller than 100 nanometers is dangerous to coral.
+Any sunscreen product that is made from particles that are smaller than 100 nanometers is dangerous to the coral reef ecosystem.
 For this reason, avoid aerosol sprays completely.

 Many of the most popular sunscreen brands contain harmful chemicals like oxybenzone or octinoxate.
 Or they are made from tiny particles that are easily absorbed by reefs and fish.